ccnyplanetarium/art-and-science-on-the-dome/README.md

 The javascript library P5.js can also be used be used to make dome visualizations.

-Here's a fun one: The Magic Flute 1815 stage set turned into a fulldome fisheye view.
+Here's a fun one: The Magic Flute 1815 stage set turned into a [fulldome fisheye view](p5-to-dome/magic-flute).

 ![Fulldome Magic Flute](p5-to-dome/magic-flute/img/fisheye-magic-flute.jpg)

+See it live here [Magic Flute FullDome Set](https://ccnyplanetarium.org/art-and-science-on-the-dome/p5-to-dome/magic-flute/)